cswartzvi/hamilton/docs/concepts/best-practices/index.rst

 ==============
 Best Practices
 ==============
-A set of best-practices to help you get the most out of Hamilton quickly and easily.
+A set of best-practices to help you get the most out of Apache Hamilton quickly and easily.

 .. toctree::